GODPG/Data-Mining/README.md

 - plotly

 ## Summary
-For more detailed analysis, please refer to the Homework 1.1 document.
+For more detailed analysis, please refer to the Homework 1.1_report.pdf.